RubenPX/agencia-de-transportes/README.md

 ## How to open website and mariadb website

 - There have a tab named "ports" ("puertos" en español)
-- When you hover in any post, there wil be apear a world icon (Just press it an it will open a new web browser tab)
+- When you hover in any port, there wil be apear a world icon (Just press it an it will open a new web browser tab)

 ![](./OpenPort.png)